RenatoLinard/archinstall/README.md

 ## Getting started

 To make it easy for you to get started, here's a list of recommended next steps.
+The script will ask for some information during the installation but is not performing any validation check so far.
+To get detailed information how to install Arch Linux, please visit https://wiki.archlinux.org/title/installation_guide

 ```
 # Load keyboard layout